zhiyu/StringFramework/README.md

 ### What is StringFramework

-StringFramework is a free open-source Java web framework with a very small footprint.
+StringFramework is a free open-source java web framework with a very small footprint.
 It is based on experience and designed for those who need a simple, elegant and pragmatic toolkit to build high-performing, full-featured web applications.

 ### Processing of request